jeffersonbezerrabr/jeffersonbezerrabr/README.md

 > I'm an IT professional passionate about technology, with experience in technical support, computer maintenance, software, and networks.
 I've always focused on helping people, seeking efficient solutions through troubleshooting and continuous system improvement.

->Recently, I've found myself in programming, focusing on Python and the Django framework—technologies that allow me to combine my passion for problem-solving with the development of practical, scalable web solutions.
+>Recently, I've found myself in programming, focusing on Python and the Django framework technologies that allow me to combine my passion for problem-solving with the development of practical, scalable web solutions.
 I study daily, always seeking knowledge, new tools, and ways to improve my technical skills.
 My goal is to develop systems that contribute to business productivity while simultaneously advancing professionally.
 </i>

 ---